What is applied science fiction?

 These are some of my current projects:

 - A project with King’s College London which is, “piloting development of an automated approach to coding expressed emotion in mothers’ speech to improve prediction of youth mental health problems.”
 The result will be two pieces of fiction that contribute to the ethical discussions about this use of this technology.
-These will be used in public engagement events.
+These have been used in public engagement events with more to come.

-- I am guest-editing a special issue of Vector, the journal of the British Science Fiction Association, which will be published in spring 2023.
-We invite proposals on the theme of speculative fiction in relation to prediction, innovation, and futures.
+- I guest-edited a special issue of Vector, the journal of the British Science Fiction Association, which will be published in spring 2023, on the theme of speculative fiction in relation to prediction, innovation, and futures.

-Update: There is a panel based around this at the Royal Anthropological Institute conference on AI and the Future of Human Society.
+Update: There was a panel based around this at the Royal Anthropological Institute conference on AI and the Future of Human Society.

 - Tales from the Cyber Salon; a series of interdisciplinary, technology and policy investigations through science-fiction storytelling.
 Spanning four events across the year, ‘Tales from the Cyber Salon’ will feature newly commissioned, speculative short stories written to explore the future of Healthcare, The High Street, Community and Money.